 There is, however so much busyness in this world.
 One of the worst cases for me is running on other people’s schedule.
 When I’m trying to travel and have to go on the bus’s schedule as well as the train’s schedule it is a real hassle for me to actually do what I want and in the time I want to do it.
 This is basically the same situation except perpetually if I’m working under someone in a given job.

 So I certainly think there are some circumstances where doing nothing is better than doing something.

 To give another example, there was recently a protest against cops for the Michael Brown shooting in Ferguson happening in Boston and I was near the area and could’ve gone.
 But there were things against me: I didn’t know it was going on until it actually was happening.
-So I was mentally unprepared or less prepared then I wanted to be.
-I also needed to consider the potential risks of getting arrested and however slimmer those are because I’m white it’s also a lot more costly to me personally than your average white guy because I’m lower on the economic spectrum.
+So I was mentally unprepared to go to a likely very intense protest.
+I also needed to consider the potential risks of getting arrested and however slimmer those are because I’m white it’s also a lot more costly to me personally than a middle-class white person with good healthcare because I’m lower on the economic spectrum.
 I also didn’t have a place to stay for that night so that was a big risk too just to go to one protest.

 And what were the potential benefits?
 Well I’d maybe meet some cool people who could maybe give me a place to stay.
 But this would require me to find someone and talk to them enough that they’d trust me and vice versa.
 And in general there was the more basic problem that I just wasn’t convinced that the protest would do much.

 The sad truth I concluded was that the cops are going to keep killing other people.
 It felt like that just waving signs and yelling in the streets wouldn’t do anything radically different or cause anything big to happen.
 Appealing to the public, the cops or the state house or whatever just seemed like a hopeless endeavor and that my time was better spent elsewhere.